-The Company’s Audit Committee has met the external auditors to discuss their reports on the results of their work, which include assessments of the relative strengths and weaknesses of key control areas and no breakdowns involving material loss have been reported to the Directors in respect of the year under review.
+The Company’s Audit Committee has met the external auditors to discuss their reports on the results of their work, which include key control areas and no breakdowns involving material loss have been reported to Directors in respect of the year under review.

-These annual financial statements for the year ended 30 June 2014 which appear on pages 18 to 42 have been approved by the Board of Directors on 21 August 2014 and signed on their behalf by:
+These annual financial statements for the year ended 30 June 2018 which appear on pages 21 to 49 were approved by the Board of Directors on 15 August 2019 and signed on their behalf by:

 15 August 2019